async-profiler/async-profiler/docs/StackWalkingModes.md

 The feature can be enabled with the option `--cstack dwarf` (or its agent equivalent `cstack=dwarf`).

-## LBR

-Modern Intel CPUs can profile branch instructions, including `call`s and `ret`s, and store their source and destination addresses (Last Branch Records) in hardware registers.
-Starting from Haswell, CPU can match these addresses to form a branch stack.
-This branch stack will be effectively a call chain automatically collected by the hardware.

-LBR stacks are not always complete or accurate, but they still appear much more helpful comparing to FP-based stack walking, when a native library is compiled with omitted frame pointers.
-It works only with hardware events like `-e cycles` (`instructions`, `cache-misses` etc.) and the maximum call chain depth is 32 (hardware limit).

-The feature can be enabled with the option `--cstack lbr` (or its agent equivalent `cstack=lbr`).

 ## VM Structs

 async-profiler can leverage JVM internal structures to replicate the logic of Java stack walking